Yi-Lai-SJSU/CMPE295B-Online-Training-System/README.md

     TensorFlow is an end-to-end open-source platform for machine learning.
 Keras is a high-level neural network API based on the Tensorflow framework.
 In our project, we use Tensorflow and Keras API to build CNN networks and then train out an image classification model.
 We also use the transfer learning technology based on the resnet101 net to train out an object detection model.

-    For the object Detection, we call the API from [Keras implementation of RetinaNet object detection](https://github.com/fizyr/keras-retinanet).
+    For the object Detection, we call the APIs from [Keras implementation of RetinaNet object detection](https://github.com/fizyr/keras-retinanet).

 5. [Dockerization](https://docs.docker.com/compose/django/) of the Backend side of the web application